-Ed Stetzer holds the Billy Graham Chair of Church, Mission and Evangelism at Wheaton College and serves as executive director of the Billy Graham Center for Evangelism.
-He was formerly the executive director of LifeWay Research, a division of LifeWay Christian Resources of the Southern Baptist Convention, one of the world’s largest suppliers of Christian products and services.
-Through LifeWay, he conducted research on American evangelicals.
-He is also an expert on church planting and blogs on a variety of subjects about American evangelicalism for Christianity Today.
+Ed Stetzer holds the Billy Graham Chair of Church, Mission and Evangelism at Wheaton College and serves as executive director of the school’s Billy Graham Center for Evangelism.
+He was formerly the executive director of Lifeway Research, a division of Lifeway Christian Resources of the Southern Baptist Convention.
+He blogs on a variety of subjects related to American evangelicalism for Christianity Today.

 James Davies is a senior lecturer in social anthropology and psychotherapy at Roehampton University in London and a psychotherapist.
 He wrote an article in the winter/spring 2011 edition of the Harvard Divinity Bulletin, “The Rationalization of Suffering,” about the role of suffering and faith in therapy.

 - The Potomac Muslim Counseling Link is an organization of counseling professionals who serve Muslims in the Washington, D.C., metro area.
 It maintains a searchable database of counselors who specialize in Muslims in the D.C. area.